bbering/bbering/README.md

-- 👋 Hi, my name is Breno Bering and i"m from Brazil.
+- 👋 Hi, my name is Breno Bering and i'm from Brazil.
 - 👀 I'm interested on programming and videogames.
 - 🌱 I’m currently at Universidade Estadual do Sudoeste da Bahia (UESB) studying Ciência da Computação.
 - 📫 If you want to message me, send me an e-mail on bbering88@gmail.com